sortable/ads/docs/plugin-system.md

 Plugins are what Ads Manager uses to communicate with header bidders and ad servers.
 All interaction with the external services that Ads Manager connects to should be encapsulated within a Plugin.
 There are 2 types of plugins: one for header bidding, and one for ad servers.
 These plugins expose slightly different interfaces.

+?> You need to load **one** ad server plugin to make ads manager work.
+You could have **zero** or **more** header bidding plugins to support header bidding.
+If no header bidding plugin is enabled, there is no delay from header bidding during requesting.

 ## Built-in Plugins

 Ads Manager comes with a few ready to use plugins: